pabdominguez98/pabdominguez98/README.md

 ### 🚀 About Me
 - 🧑‍💻 Founder of **Sundays AI** – AI-powered consultancy & dev studio.
 - 🖥 Founder & CEO of **Dupin Software** – SaaS platform for process automation & developer workflows.
-- 💼 Former **Lead Architect at Genium**, designing scalable systems for global clients.
+- 💼 **Lead Architect at Genium**, designing scalable systems for global clients.
 - 🤝 Partner at **Collectorsum**, a global marketplace for certified numismatics.
 - 🔭 Currently working on **Computer Vision, AI/ML pipelines, cloud-native architectures, and developer tooling**.
 - ⚡ Passionate about **fintech, payment systems, blockchain/Web3, and scalable software ecosystems**.